knative/docs/serving/samples/autoscale-go/README.md

 [target concurrency of 100.0](https://github.com/knative/serving/blob/3f00c39e289ed4bfb84019131651c2e4ea660ab5/config/config-autoscaler.yaml#L35).

-For example, if a Revision is receiving 350 requests per second, each of which takes about about .5 seconds, Knative Serving will determine the Revision needs about 2 pods
+For example, if a Revision is receiving 350 requests per second, each of which takes about .5 seconds, Knative Serving will determine the Revision needs about 2 pods

 ```